-MATH 100 UT Pre-calculus Mathematics
+MATH 100 UT

+Pre-calculus Mathematics

-This course is designed to prepare students for the introductory calculus sequence.
-It is intended primarily for those students whose mathematical background needs strengthening, i.e., students who do not have an "A" or "B" grade in Math 12, or who have been unsuccessful in passing the Calculus Readiness Test administered by the College, or who have not studied any mathematics during the past few years.
-The topics covered in the course are a review of real numbers and algebra, solving equations and inequalities, graphing and an introduction to functions, linear and quadratic functions, polynomial and rational functions, exponential and logarithmic functions, and an introduction to trigonometry.
+This course prepares students for the introductory calculus sequence.
+It is intended primarily for those students whose mathematical background needs strengthening, i.e., students who do not have an "A" or "B" grade in Math 12, or who have not studied any mathematics during the past few years.
+Topics covered in the course are a review of real numbers and algebra, solving equations and inequalities, graphing and an introduction to functions, linear and quadratic functions, polynomial and rational functions, exponential and logarithmic functions, and an introduction to trigonometry.

-Prerequisite: Math 11, MATH 045, or Applications of Math 12 3 CR / (4,0)
+Prerequisite: Foundations of Math 11 or Precalculus 11 or MATH 045, or equivalent 3 CR / (4.0)

-UT MATH 101 Calculus I
+MATH 101 UT Calculus I

 This course is the first half of a two-semester introductory calculus sequence.
-The topics covered in the course are the concepts, techniques, and applications of differentiation and an introduction to integration.
-Instruction will include using the computer algebra system Maple V software.
+Topics covered in the course are the concepts, techniques, and applications of differentiation and an introduction to integration.
 Together with MATH 102 this course satisfies the first-year mathematics requirement in all university transfer science and applied science programs.

-Note: Persons with a "C+" grade or less in Math or MATH 050 will be registered in MATH 100.
+Note: Persons with a "C+" grade or less in Math 12 or MATH 050 will be registered in MATH 100.

-Prerequisite: Math 12 or MATH 100 or MATH 050 or Electronics Technician Common Core
+Prerequisite: Pre-calculus 12 or MATH 100 or MATH 050 or equivalent 3 CR / (4,0)